naman1208inspiron/naman1208inspiron/README.md

 - 👋 Hi, I’m @naman1208inspiron
 - 👀 I’m interested in learning new stuff.
 - 🌱 I’m currently learning DSA.
-- 💞️ I’m looking to collaborate on some projects.
+- 💞️ I’m looking to collaborate on some projects of web dev.
 - 📫 Reach to me on sharmanammu1208@gmail.com

 <!---